zircote/swagger-php/_sources/installation.txt

 *************

-You may also install *swagger-php* with git; this installation method will however require that you manually install the `Doctine Common <http://www.doctrine-project.org/projects/common.html>`_ library following the procedure they have documented on the project page.
+You may also install *swagger-php* with git; this installation method will however require that you manually install the `Doctrine Common <http://www.doctrine-project.org/projects/common.html>`_ library following the procedure they have documented on the project page.

 Add *swagger-php/library* to your include path.